jlinoff/pam/README.md

 In _PAM_, information is organized into files composed of records that each have a unique title and are, in turn, composed of fields that have a name, a type and a value.
-This approach is similar to organizing information using recipe cards or a rolodex.
+This approach is similar to organizing information using index cards or a rolodex.

-Following the recipe card analogy a little further, we can use a simple example to understand the record model a bit better.
+Following the index card analogy a little further, we can use a simple example to understand the record model a bit better.

-A recipe would be a single record that might contain the _title_ (the name of the recipe), the _ingredients_ (a field) and the _instructions_ (another field).
-It would certainly be possible to organize it differently but this is fine for such a simple example.
+A recipe would be something you might store on an index card.
+Each recipe could be a single record that might contain the _title_ (the name of the recipe), the _ingredients_ (a field) and the _instructions_ (another field).

-So what would a dessert record (recipe) look like in _PAM_?
+So what would a simple dessert recipe look like as a in _PAM_ record?
 Well, if you had a simple dessert recipe like this written on a card.

 ```
 Ice Cream Sundae